Decadent and indulging, chocolate is also a big mystery.

 THE DAY’S CLASS

 I’ll tell you about how the day has gone through.
 The six-hour, one-day, workshop starts early.
 Three hours for the morning session, another three for the afternoon.
-The plan is to make chocolate truffles, chocolate fritures (small pieces of molded chocolates) and a masterpiece of Easter chocolate – all of which the students will be taking home at the end of the day.
-The class starts at 9am and scheduled to be done by 4pm.
+The plan is to make chocolate truffles, chocolate fritures (small pieces of molded chocolates), and a masterpiece of Easter chocolate – all of which the students will be taking home at the end of the day.
+The class starts at 9 am and is scheduled to be done by 4 pm.

 THE CHEF-TEACHERS + THE LCBD TEAM

 Like other lessons, the class begins with the backgrounds of ‘le chocolat.’
 As mentioned earlier, chocolate has a long and mysterious story.
 And that makes it both interesting and intimidating.
-From chocolate pods hand-picked from a farm in a far, far away place like Madagascar or Cameroon or Ecuador, the raw material is sorted, cleaned, roasted and then extracted into cocoa mass or liquor that can be used to make patisserie.
-The range of percentages that we see on the bags usually mean the ratios of cocoa solids that the chocolate contain.
+From chocolate pods hand-picked from a farm in a far, far away place like Madagascar or Cameroon, or Ecuador, the raw material is sorted, cleaned, roasted, and then extracted into a cocoa mass or liquor that can be used to make patisserie.
+The range of percentages that we see on the bags usually means the ratios of cocoa solids that the chocolate contains.
 But then, if you read further, you will find that these percentages can mean different things in different regulations.
 So, like chocolate itself, the percentage on the bag posts yet another big ambiguity into the already muddy world of chocolate.